FREQUENTLY ASKED QUESTIONS ABOUT ANCHORED

 Tuition will cover most supplies.
 Your family may need to purchase a small number of textbooks and standard school supplies.

-Anchored Co-op meets most Tuesdays from mid-September through May.
+Anchored Co-op meets at Lake Bible Church in Lake Oswego, OR, on most Tuesdays from mid-September through May.

 Co-op Regular Schedule (2026-2027)